 Given the short life expectancy of liver cancer patients, we believe the FDA will review our pre-market application expeditiously and respond to our submission of the Delcath system for commercial sale within three months.
 However, approval of the Delcath system may take longer if the FDA requests substantial additional information or clarification, or if any major amendments to the application are filed.
+In addition, the FDA may refer this matter to an advisory committee of experts to obtain views about the Delcath system.
+This process is referred to as "panel review", and could delay the approval of the Delcath system.
 The FDA will usually inspect the applicant's manufacturing facility to ensure compliance with quality systems regulations prior to approval of an application.
-The FDA also may conduct bioresearch monitoring inspections of the clinical trial sites and the applicant to ensure data integrity, and that the studies were conducted in compliance with the applicable FDA regulations, including good clinical practice regulations.
+The FDA also may conduct bioresearch monitoring inspections of the studies were conducted in compliance with the applicable FDA regulations, including good clinical practice regulations.

-If the FDA's evaluations of the application, clinical study sites and manufacturing facilities are favorable, the FDA will issue either an approval letter (order), or an "approvable letter" containing a number of conditions that must be met in order to secure approval of an application.
+If the FDA's evaluations of the application, clinical study sites and manufacturing facilities are favorable, the FDA will issue either an approval letter, or an "approvable letter" containing a number of conditions that must be met in order to secure approval of an application.
 If and when those conditions have been fulfilled to the satisfaction of the FDA, the agency will issue an order approving the application, authorizing commercial marketing of the device under specified conditions of use.
 If the FDA's evaluation of the application, the clinical study sites or the manufacturing facilities are not favorable, the FDA will deny approval of the application or issue a "not approvable letter."
 The FDA may also determine that additional pre-clinical testing or human clinical trials are necessary.